Generating Robust and Efficient Networks Under Targeted Attacks: Introduction

-This paper is organized as follows.
-In Section~\emph{Methodology}, we present our measures of robustness, efficiency, and a method to optimize a specific characteristic of a network.
+This chapter is organized as follows.
+In Section~\emph{Model}, we present our measures of robustness, efficiency, and a method to optimize a specific characteristic of a network.
 Then, we show in Section~\emph{Results} several comparisons of optimized and unoptimized networks.
-We highlight the major points of our contribution in Section \emph{Discussion}.
+We highlight the major points of our contribution in Section~\emph{Discussion}.